mIRC and IRC are used by a diverse and active community and you will find

 The mIRC Scripting Language can be used to extend mIRC in a

 variety of ways, from managing your channels more easily to playing games.

 If you are looking for ways to extend mIRC or are learning how to

-script and need examples, you can find resources on sites like
+script and need examples, you can find resources on

 or on the mIRC Discussion Forums in the